ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     :param li (int32) index of the decoder in the layer
     :rtype: (float32) lr

-.. function:: Hierarchy.setDStability(self, l, i, stability)

-    Set the stability of a decoder (D), higher values result in less forgetting at diminished per-sample accuracy

-    :param l: (int32) index of the layer
-    :param i: (int32) index of the decoder in the layer
-    :param stability: (float32) value to set

-.. function:: Hierarchy.getDStability(self, l, i)

-    Get the stability of a decoder (D), higher values result in less forgetting at diminished per-sample accuracy

-    :param l: (int32) index of the layer
-    :param li (int32) index of the decoder in the layer
-    :rtype: (float32) stability

 .. function:: Hierarchy.setAVLR(self, i, vlr)

     Set the value (critic) learning rate of an action layer (A) at the bottom of the hierarchy (IO layer)